 4. Cobbaton Combat Collection

-Mainly for the boys and ‘big boys’ really, this Military museum and collection covers mostly World War Two but also has exhibits from the Boer War right up to the First Gulf War.
+This military museum and collection covers mostly World War Two but also has exhibits from the Boer War right up to the First Gulf War.
 Ranging from military surplus British Army plus Canadian and Russian Forces – there are lots of tanks, guns, helmets, artillery, grenades, and bombs to Home Front ration books, gas masks, ARP and Home Guard uniforms and blackout lamps.

 In 1981 Preston Isaac’s runaway hobby was opened to the public, and it just keeps growing.
 On site is a large shop stocking collectors’ items, de activated guns, inert ammunition, clothing, hats, badges, survival equipment, books, CDs, toys, souvenirs and much, much more.
 Just be careful to check that all of ‘juniors’ purchases will fit in the car!
 Thankfully for those needing some refreshment there’s also a working NAAFI canteen wagon with seating area, serving drinks and snacks.